 The original intent of the ten superintendents was to find ways to save money, save time and to strengthen operations through sharing costs, sharing resources and sharing expertise.

 Western Piedmont Education Consortium is an association of school districts in upper western South Carolina who work collaboratively to accomplish specific goals.
-The Consortium serves 13 school districts.
-In 2016, Lander University and Piedmont Technical College joined the Consortium.
+The Consortium serves 13 school districts in addition to partnering with Lander University, Clemson University, Piedmont Technical College, USC Union, and the Governor’s School for Agriculture at John de la Howe.

 Upper Savannah Land Trust (USLT)